-- Adultery: It gets defined as the act of engaging in any type of sexual connection, including intercourse outside of marriage.
-Adultery is a criminal felony that requires extensive proof to establish.
+- Adultery: It is defined as the act of engaging in any type of sexual acts, including intercourse, outside of marriage.
+Adultery was a criminal felony requiring extensive proof to establish.
 According to a 1976 modification to the law, a single act of adultery is sufficient for the petitioner to get a divorce.

-- Cruelty – When a spouse gets exposed to any type of mental or physical damage that puts his or her life, limb, or health in jeopardy, he or she has the right to petition for divorce.
-Intangible acts of cruelty such as mental torture get evaluated on a sequence of episodes rather than a single action.
-Cruelty includes food deprivation, continual ill-treatment and abuse to get a dowry, bizarre sexual acts, and so on.
+- Cruelty: When a spouse is exposed to any type of mental or physical damage that puts his or her life, limb, or health in jeopardy, he or she has the right to petition for divorce.
+Intangible acts of cruelty such as mental torture are evaluated on a sequence of episodes rather than a single action.
+Cruelty includes food deprivation, continual ill-treatment and abuse to get a dowry, bizarre sexual acts, among others.

-- Not Heard Alive – If a person is not heard alive or seen for seven years by people anticipated to be ‘naturally heard of the individual, the person is believed to be dead.
+- Not heard alive: If a person is not heard alive or seen for 7 years by people anticipated to be naturally hearing of the individual, the person is believed to be dead.
 If the other spouse wishes to remarry, he or she should petition for divorce.

-The following are the reasons for divorce in India on which only the woman can submit a petition.
+The following are the reasons for divorce in India that only the woman can submit a petition.

 - If the husband has a history of rape, bestiality, or sodomy

-- If the marriage gets solemnised before the Hindu Marriage Act and the husband marries again while the first wife is still living, the first wife may seek divorce.
+- If the marriage is solemnised before the Hindu Marriage Act and the husband marries again while the first wife is still living, the first wife may seek divorce

-- A girl has the right to divorce if she was married before the age of fifteen and renounces the marriage before eighteen.
+- A girl has the right to divorce if she was married before the age of 15 and renounces the marriage before 18

 A Muslim woman in India can seek divorce for the following reasons, according to the Dissolution of Muslim Marriage Act, 1939.

-- For at least two years, the husband has neglected to maintain his wife.
+- The husband has neglected to maintain his wife for at least two years

-- The spouse got imprisoned for seven years or more.
+- The spouse got imprisoned for 7 years or more.

-- If the girl marries before the fifteen years of age and decides to divorce before the age of eighteen
+- If the girl marries before 15 years of age and decides to divorce before the age of 18

 3. The Indian Divorce Act of 1869 specifies the following reasons for divorce.